AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/use-prdcssrs/cross-project-predecessors.md

 1. Click **Save**.

-   Tasks that have a cross-project predecessor display the reference number of the project the predecessor belongs to and the number of the task, separated by a colon in the Predecessors column on a task list.
+   Tasks that have a cross-project predecessor display the reference number of the project the predecessor belongs to and the number of the task, separated by a colon, in the Predecessors column on a task list.

    ![Cross-project predecessor](assets/cross-project-predecessor-in-list-view.png)

    The predecessor icon turns green when the predecessor task is marked complete.
 This signals that the dependent task is ready for work.

    Hover over this value to get more information on the predecessor, the project, and the dates.
 Click the cross-project predecessor in the details box to open the task.

+   Click near the top of the hover window to see more information about the predecessor's project.

-Click **See Project** to open the cross project.
+   Click **See Project** to open the predecessor's project.

    ![Cross-project predecessor details](assets/cross-project-predecessor-details.png)